yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

 - Trigger was created on the workflow file ```yc_training_unit_test.yml``` to run on a push to your feature branch
 - Understand the additional updates that were made both the ```yc_training_unit_test.yml``` and ```feature_engineering.yml``` file for it to use your secrets and AML resources
 - Workflow was successfully triggered by pushing changes to your feature branch
+- A new Pull Request from the feature branch to integration branch will be generated if the unit test succeeds.

 ## Reference materials
 - [GitHub Actions](https://github.com/features/actions)